Privacy

 Responses are stored only after the required consent boxes are checked.
 MJJ uses questionnaire responses for product discovery, research planning, content planning, and safer prototype design.

-Do not include names, birth dates, addresses, medical record numbers, exact medication schedules, clinician names, or other identifying details in free-text answers.
+Do not include names, birth dates, addresses, medical record numbers, exact medication schedules, clinician names, institution names, employer names, or other identifying details in free-text answers.

 Minimum data approach